kamyarscode/lightning-risk-predictor/README.md

 ## Data Pipeline
 Lightning Data Time and Date -> Weather data

+## Model
+At this time there is no plan to upload the model, but the dataset will be made available on Kaggle or another archive/respository.

 ## References
 [Earth Data Search Engine](https://search.earthdata.nasa.gov/search?portal=ghrc&lat=41.52764855906194&long=-155.53125)
 [NCEI Severe Weather Data Inventory](https://www.ncei.noaa.gov/maps/swdi/)